Connect with us

 U.S. Interior Secretary Deb Haaland, the first Native American to hold that post, ordered the removal of the word “squaw,” hereafter called “sq—,” from the names of 650 mountains, rivers and other sites on federal lands.
 Haaland’s order capped many years of demands from Native American groups to eradicate the racist and sexist label.

-Then, in 2022, Haaland established the Advisory Committee on Reconciliation in Place Names, comprising members from tribal nations, Native Hawaiian and scholars.
+Then, in 2022, Haaland established the Advisory Committee on Reconciliation in Place Names, comprising members from tribal nations, Native Hawaiian organizations and scholars.
 Its guiding principles call on the U.S. to recognize the historical role of racism and sexism in naming places.
 They also highlight how those in power have used names to disrespect, misrepresent and control certain groups that have been historically discriminated against.

 Drawing from public comments over two years, the committee found that derogatory place names are a source of recurring trauma for groups that have been historically discriminated against.
-As one Native American community leader told the committee, “Names matter, as they can build or break a relationship with the and have the power to uplift or marginalize communities.”
+As one Native American community leader told the committee, “Names matter, as they can build or break a relationship with the land and have the power to uplift or marginalize communities.”

-Similarly, a 2022 report by the National Association of Tribal Historic Preservation and the Wilderness Society found derogatory place names can create an unwelcoming that some people avoid.
+Similarly, a 2022 report by the National Association of Tribal Historic Preservation Officers and the Wilderness Society found derogatory place names can create an unwelcoming environment that some people avoid.
 Additionally, a 2022 study by Emory University found that homes on streets named for pro-slavery Confederate figures sell for less and take longer to sell than comparable houses on nearby roads.

 Renaming roads serves as an important moment of community reconciliation.
 That’s because the frequent use of offensive street names exacts a hefty social and psychological toll on marginalized communities, according to the cultural historian Deirdre Mask.